microsoft/pxt-arcade/docs/skillmap/forest/forest9.md

 ---

-When you're done playing with your project, click **Finish** to return to the main page for your certificate and the option to customize your final project!
+When you're done playing with your project, click **Done** to return to the main page for your certificate and the option to customize your final project!